Land Rover Defender 110 XS Utility Wagon TDCi [2.2]

 United Kingdom

-land-rover defender 110 xs utility wagon tdci 2200cc grey abs air-con half-leather heated-seats metallic privacy-glass side-steps snorkel traction-control warranty 2012 diesel leather 4wd british
+land-rover defender 110 xs utility wagon tdci 2200cc black abs air-con black-leather diesel heated-seats privacy-glass traction-control warranty 2012 leather black-interior 4wd british dark-interior

 Take Bear Grylls, Ray Mears and Sir R...